twpDone/docMaker/README.md

 docMaker
 ========

 Shell script to generate html documentation with specials code comments.

+Dox... doesn't support bash scripts or other format cause it parses code too.
+Mine only parses the comments.

 This is not perfect nor beautiful yet, but it works fine and i love it.
 Please feel free to propose evolutions.